rschristopher/rschristopher.github.io/src/pow/index.md

 ---

-Before diving in and daring to test your fate in the Bitcoin mining arena, you may want to first [understand the terms](understand-the-terms.md).
+Before diving-in and daring to test your fate in the Bitcoin mining arena, you may want to first [understand the terms](understand-the-terms.md).